perfsonar/docs/FAQ.rst

 ================================================================================================================

 **A:** The pscheduler limits system allows you to limit the influence that outside users have on your system.
 For example, to prevent your machine/network from being saturated with throughput tests, limit the duration and maximum bandwidth available.
-For more information see :doc:`pscheduler_server_limits`.
+For more information see :doc:`config_pscheduler_limits`.

 Q: Can I run both throughput and latency/loss tests on the same interface without interference due to the way pscheduler scheduling works?